Foot binding: Role of Confucianism

-In the Song dynasty, the status of women declined, and a common argument is that the decline was the result of the revival of Confucianism as neo-Confucianism during the Song dynasty, and that in addition to promoting the seclusion of women and the cult of widow chastity, it also contributed to the development of footbinding.
+During the Song dynasty, the status of women declined.
+A common argument is that it was the result of the revival of Confucianism as neo-Confucianism and that, in addition to promoting the seclusion of women and the cult of widow chastity, it also contributed to the development of foot binding.
 According to Robert van Gulik, the prominent Song Confucian scholar Zhu Xi stressed the inferiority of women as well as the need to keep men and women strictly separate.
-It was claimed by Lin Yutang among others, probably based on an oral tradition, that Zhu Xi also promoted footbinding in Fujian as a way of encouraging chastity among women, that, by restricting their movement, it would help keep men and women separate.
+It was claimed by Lin Yutang among others, probably based on an oral tradition, that Zhu Xi also promoted foot binding in Fujian as a way of encouraging chastity among women; that by restricting their movement, it would help keep men and women separate.
 However, historian Patricia Ebrey suggests that this story might be fictitious, and argued that the practice arose so as to emphasize the gender distinction during a period of societal change in the Song dynasty.

-Some Confucian moralists in fact disapproved of the erotic associations of footbinding, and unbound women were also praised.
-The Neo-Confucian Cheng Yi was said to be against footbinding and his family and descendants did not bind their feet.
-Modern Confucian scholars such as Tu Weiming also dispute any causal link between neo-Confucianism and footbinding.
-It has been noted that Confucian doctrine in fact prohibits mutilation of the body as people should not "injure even the hair and skin of the body received from mother and father".
-It is however argued that such injunction applies less to women, rather it is meant to emphasize the sacred link between sons and their parents.
+Some Confucian moralists in fact disapproved of the erotic associations of foot binding, and unbound women were also praised.
+The Neo-Confucian Cheng Yi was said to be against foot binding and his family and descendants did not bind their feet.
+Modern Confucian scholars such as Tu Weiming also dispute any causal link between neo-Confucianism and foot binding, as Confucian doctrine prohibits mutilation of the body as people should not "injure even the hair and skin of the body received from mother and father".
+It is argued that such injunction applies less to women, rather it is meant to emphasize the sacred link between sons and their parents.
 Furthermore, it is argued that Confucianism institutionalized the family system in which women are called upon to sacrifice themselves for the good of the family, a system that fostered such practice.